QuantEcon/lecture-python-intro/_sources/cons_smooth.md

     plt.show()
 ```

+In the experiments below, please study how consumption and financial asset sequences vary accross different sequences for non-financial income.

 #### Experiment 1: one-time gain/loss

 We first assume a one-time windfall of $W_0$ in year 21 of the income sequence $y$.